musstafina/blockchain/README.md

 - **Main Program (Task 3):**
   - The `main` function serves as the entry point of the program, providing a menu for users to add transactions, display the blockchain, or exit.
+- **Bonus Features:**
+  - Proof-of-Work (PoW): Each block in the blockchain is mined with a proof-of-work mechanism, adding a level of security.

 ## Usage